arjunkhode/JavaScript-interview-preparation/README.md

 	callerObject.printWord.apply(func);//'this' becomes func

-If you reference (copy) a function to a variable and run the variable, `this` inherits the scope from the variable and not the originally referred function
+**If you reference (copy) a function to a variable and run the variable, `this` inherits the scope from the variable and not the originally referred function.**

 	func2 = callerObject.printWord;
 	func2(); //returns “Hello” which is taken from the global scope and not from callerObject